Acidifying emissions reduced by 54% between 2000 and 2019

 The decrease in potentially acidifying emissions between 2000 and 2019 is largely due to a significant decline in SO2 emissions (-82%).
 NH3 and NOx emissions dropped by respectively 31% and 49% in this period.

 In 2019, NOX (45%) and NH3 (42%) contributed the most to the acidifying emissions.
 The share of SO2 was much more limited (13%).

 Agriculture main source of acidifying emissions

-Potentially acidifying emissions: sum of the emissions of sulphur dioxide (SO2), nitrogen oxide (NOx, expressed as NO2) and ammonia (NH3).
-This sum is expressed in acid equivalents (Aeq), with the acidification potential of each substance being separately factored in.
-The term ‘potentially’ acidifying emissions is used because the actual acidification also depends to a large extent on the processes involved between emission and deposit and on the various processes in the soil and (surface) water.
+Potentially acidifying emissions: sum of the emissions of sulphur dioxide (SO2), nitrogen oxides (NOx (NO2)) and ammonia (NH3).
+This sum is expressed in acid equivalents (Aeq), taking into account the acid-forming capacity of each substance.
+The term ‘potentially’ acidifying emissions is used because the actual acidification also depends to a large extent on the processes involved between emission and deposition and on the various processes in the soil and (surface) water.